kyleknaggs/watch-and-code-beasts-a-render-that-does-not-lie/readme.md

 # Beasts: A render that doesn't lie

-My solution to Beasts 3, a problem that is part of the Watch and Code course.
+My solution to one of the Beasts problem that is part of the Watch and Code course.

 ## Question Prompt
 In TodoMVC jQuery, render does much more than render data.